US lawsuit against Google: Parallels to the EU ruling 2017?

 Does Google also unfairly exploit its dominant power against competitors in other segments?

 Currently, one can only speculate about this.
-However, the parallels to the EU ruling of 2017 make it clear that such issues are not just a regional phenomenon – they affect the entire world.
-It remains to be seen what further measures the US authorities will take and whether these will lead to a result similar to that of the EU.
-A Google CSS program in America?
-The ruling speaks not only against Google Shopping practices but also against Google’s overall power in the search area.
-With an opening of the shopping channel, Google would not have escaped from the US authorities.
-Nevertheless, both rulings address similar issues.
-So, it remains to be seen whether Google will respond similarly as it did in the EU and open up advertising to third-party providers.
+However, the parallels with the EU ruling from 2017 make it clear that such problems are not just a regional phenomenon - they affect the whole world.
+It remains to be seen what further actions the US authorities will take and whether these will lead to an outcome similar to that of the EU.
+A Google CSS programme in America?
+The ruling not only speaks against Google's shopping practices but also against Google's overall power in the search area.
+With an opening of the shopping channel, Google would not be rid of the US authorities.
+Nevertheless, similar topics are at stake in both rulings.
+It remains to be seen whether Google will react similarly to how it did in the EU and open advertisements towards third-party providers.

-What we already know: The decision of the US authorities could fundamentally change the digital economy and the way large tech companies are regulated in the future.
+What we already know: The decision of the US authorities could fundamentally change the digital economy and the way in which large tech companies are regulated in the future.